 And because the results can be so close, we now time FDMC’s events electronically, to an accuracy of 1/100 of a second.

-FDMC’s annual Solo Challenge is our ‘in house’ championship, including every member who competes in any of our Solo events; for more details, see the Solo Challenge page.
+FDMC’s annual Solo Challenge is our ‘in house’ championship, including every member who competes in any of our Solo events.

 The inspiration for AutoSolos comes from the USA, where they’re mainly known as ‘Solo 2’s’ (but sometimes as Autocross, and in Canada, AutoSlaloms).
 A good starting point on the American scene is here, at the SCCA (Sports Car Club of America) website.